4thQ/Nirajan-s-SwapStore/README.md

 # SwapStore - Full Stack E-commerce Platform

 SwapStore is a modern e-commerce platform built with the MERN stack (MongoDB, Express.js, React, Node.js).
-It provides a seamless shopping experience with features like user authentication, product management, order processing, and more.
+It provides a smooth shopping experience with features like user authentication, product management, order processing, and many more.

 ## 🚀 Features